manazevedof/RepData_PeerAssessment2/repdata-assess2.md

 Sunday, May 24, 2015

 ###Synopsis
-Some weather related events can cause serious disruption of peoples life.
-Men may be blamed for provocating some of these "nature's revenge" episodies.
-This study was prepared based on a huge database of these type of events that have affect the US territory.
+Some weather related events can cause serious disruption of people's life.
+Men may be blamed for causing some of these "nature's revenge" episodes.
+This study was prepared based on a huge database of these types of events that have affected the US territory.
 The data set was gathered by the U.S. [National Oceanic and Atmospheric Administration's (NOAA)](http://www.noaa.gov/) and, in this case,  it was used a copy available [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2).
 The main objectives were the evaluation of the most harmful type of events with respect to population health and those with higher impact on the economy.
 After the analysis it was possible to list the type of events with more significant impacts.

 ###Preparing the analysis environment

 The first step consists of loading the libraries that will be used in the R script.
-SOme of them will be used to clean and shape the data sets (data.table, dplyr and tidyr).
+Some of them will be used to clean and shape the data sets (data.table, dplyr and tidyr).
 Other will be used to deal with graph preparation (ggplot2, grid, gridExtra). "stringr" will be used to manipulate some strings and "RCurl" is necessary for file downloading.